YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 * The minimum ALIGNSIZE supported is always greater than or equal to the maximum journal record size, which in turn depends on the maximum database block size.

-* Note that a large value of ALIGNSIZE implies infrequent boundaries for recovery to use, and hence slows backward recovery down so drastically that for example, the maximum value of 4194304 causes backward recovery (in case of a crash) to take as much time as forward recovery using the same journal file(s).
+* Note that a large value of ALIGNSIZE implies infrequent boundaries for recovery to use, and hence slows backward recovery down so drastically that, for example, the maximum value of 4194304 causes backward recovery (in case of a crash) to take as much time as forward recovery using the same journal file(s).

 **ALL[OCATION]=blocks**